-These treatments for epilepsy in dogs can be used either alongside or in place of seizure medications - however, be sure to discuss this with your vet as some methods may contradict or counteract one another and some have sparse scientific evidence proving their veracity.
+These treatments for epilepsy in dogs can be used either alongside or in place of seizure medications—however, be sure to discuss this with your vet as some methods may contradict or counteract one another and some have sparse scientific evidence proving their veracity.

 Of course, the best course of action is to avoid a dog with a family history of seizures.
 But is this possible?
 Unfortunately, there exists a tradition in the dog world of sweeping genetic family problems such as this under the carpet.
 Simply pretending they don't happen and not informing buyers for financial gain.